Anthony Bowie: Professional career

-Bowie was selected in the third round (66th overall pick), of the 1986 NBA Draft, by the Houston Rockets, out of the University of Oklahoma.
-After he bounced around in Europe, and in several minor leagues, playing for the Rockets in the 1986 and 1987 preseason games, and for the New Jersey Nets, during the 1988 preseason, he debuted in the NBA, with the San Antonio Spurs in 1989.
+Bowie was selected in the third round (66th overall pick), of the 1986 NBA draft, by the Houston Rockets, out of the University of Oklahoma.
+After he bounced around in Europe, and in several minor leagues, playing for the Rockets in the 1986 and 1987 preseason games, and for the New Jersey Nets, during the 1988 preseason.
+Bowie played for the Quad City Thunder of the Continental Basketball Association (CBA) from 1987 to 1989 and was selected as the CBA Most Valuable Player and named to the All-CBA First Team in 1989.
+He debuted in the NBA, with the San Antonio Spurs in 1989.
 After the end of the 1988–89 season, San Antonio re-signed him, and traded him for cash, to the team that drafted him, the Rockets, where he played 66 games that season.

 He spent the 1990–91 season in Italy, with Ranger Varese.
 During the 1991 off-season, he played for the Chicago Bulls.
 Later, in the 1991–92 season, Bowie was signed by the Orlando Magic, during a West Coast road trip, and he remained with the team for five seasons.
 His tenure with the Magic was his most productive.
 Along with Donald Royal, Bowie provided the Magic with a spark off the bench, and was often used to guard the opponent's top offensive player.
 He was also good at hitting the jump shot, and could also hit the three-pointer.
 He was also with Magic in the 1995 NBA Finals.

 He returned to Italy, to play with Stefanel Milano, in the 1996–97 season.
 In January 1998, Bowie joined the New York Knicks, and played in 27 games for them, in the 1997–98 season.

 Then he returned to Europe, where he won the EuroLeague championship with the Lithuania Basketball League team, Žalgiris kaunas, in 1999.
 Then he played in the Greek Basket League, with AEK Athens, winning with them both the FIBA Saporta Cup and the Greek Cup, in 2000.
 From January to June 2001, he played in Italy again, with Paf Bologna.
 He played in the Italian League Finals series, which Paf lost to Kinder Bologna.
 After that season, he retired from playing professional basketball.